 The City has various pending, ongoing and future capital improvement projects.
-These projects primarily consist of the Gateway Park event and meeting space buildout, the Utility Undergrounding project, Transportation improvements and Park improvements.
-The remaining commitments on these projects are estimated to be approximately \$5.5 million, \$3 million, \$1.2 million and \$0.7 million respectively.
+These projects primarily consist of the completion of the Gateway Park event and meeting space buildout, the Utility Underground project as well as Parks and Pier improvements.
+The remaining commitments on these projects are estimated to be \$500,000, \$800,000, and \$700,000, respectively.